Lackeyt/project-week5/README.md

 #  _Super Galactic Age Calculator_

-#### _Calculates a users age in years and life expectancy, converted to different planets in the solar system_
+#### _Calculates a users age in years and life expectancy information, converted to different planets in the solar system_
 ##### __Created:__ 5/29/2020
 ##### __Last Updated:__ 6/3/2020
 ##### By _**Tyson Lackey**_